 Finding a business partner may seem hard, but finding your rhythm with your business partner is much harder.

-Although I’ve worked with the same business partner for over ten years now, it took us a few years to find our rhythm.
+Although we’ve worked with the same business partners for years now, it took us a few years to find our rhythm.
 Sure, things are great between us, and both of us are extremely happy, but it wasn’t easy for us to get to where we are today.

 Reason #1: Confrontation

 People are afraid to confront one and another.
-I don’t know why, but this is the number one reason my business partner and I do so well with each other.
+We don’t know why, but this is the number one reason our partners do so well with each other.
 If we feel that either of us is screwing up, we call each other on it.

 We don’t care if we hurt each other’s feelings.
 We say what is on our minds.
 Why?
 Because we both want to succeed and do what is best for the business.
 So if one of us is holding back the business or doing something wrong, we make sure we point it out.

 If you are too afraid to tell your business partner how you feel, you won’t be able to make your partnership work.

 Without communication, nothing is going to get done.
 Not only should you and your partner communicate on a regular basis, but you should over-communicate.

 Talk with each other on a regular basis, find problems within the company and try to solve them together.
 In the beginning, we’d talk with your business partner every day.
 After 5pm once everyone goes home is a perfect time to sync up.
 You don’t even need an agenda, just review your current thoughts.